ashishb/ashishb/README.md

 # Ashish

 Hey, Ashish here.
-More about me on my personal [website](https://ashishb.net/about/) or [LinkedIn](https://www.linkedin.com/in/ashish-b/).
+Learn more about me on my [website](https://ashishb.net/about/) or [LinkedIn](https://www.linkedin.com/in/ashish-b/).

 ## Blog posts & Tools

 ### Infrastructure

-If you are an infrastructure engineer consider my [Docker 101](https://ashishb.net/tech/docker-101-a-basic-web-server-displaying-hello-world/) blog post and then read how you can [deploy web services](https://ashishb.net/tech/how-to-deploy-side-projects-as-web-services-for-free) essentially with zero fixed costs.
+If you are an infrastructure engineer, consider my [Docker 101](https://ashishb.net/tech/docker-101-a-basic-web-server-displaying-hello-world/) blog post and then read how you can [deploy web services](https://ashishb.net/tech/how-to-deploy-side-projects-as-web-services-for-free) essentially with zero fixed costs.
 Afterward, you might like reading about the [pitfalls of Docker's scratch image](https://ashishb.net/all/docker-be-careful-about-the-scratch-image/).
 You might love or hate me for [questioning](https://ashishb.net/all/some-thoughts-on-low-code/) the serverless functions lock-in.

 #### Tools

 1. My [dotfiles](https://github.com/ashishb/dotfiles) contain some of the best tools and setups for an engineer related to Android, infrastructure, and Web3 engineering
 1. A [backend template](https://github.com/ashishb/golang-template-repo) to kickstart Go-based projects on Google Cloud Run
-1. A [date parsing](https://github.com/ashishb/dateparse) library for Go that guesses the format and parses any dates
+1. A WordPress to Hugo migration tool [wp2hugo](https://github.com/ashishb/wp2hugo) that was featured on Hacker News frontpage

 ### Go Language